empirical-org/Quill-NLP-Tools-and-Datasets/README.md

 # Quill NLP Tools and Datasets

-## Background
+## Background: NLP at Quill

 At Quill, we want to help students become better writers.
-In order to do so, we are developing AI models that identify the argumentation students use in their texts, and models that are also able to check the grammar of their sentences.
+More specifically, we are developing automatic methods for identifying the argumentation students use in their texts, and for checking the grammatical correctness of sentences.
+To this goal, we are using Natural Language Processing (NLP), the subfield of Artificial Intelligence that deals with the automatic processing of text.

-### Grammar correction at Quill
+### Grammar Correction

-For grammar correction, we’re focusing on a range of grammar errors that we frequently see in students’ writings, such as confusion between *it’s* and *its*, between *than* and *then*, between a possessive form (*year’s*) and a plural form of the same word (*years*), and subject-verb agreement errors.
+In Quill's [Reading for evidence](https://www.quill.org/tools/evidence), students read a nonfiction text and are asked to support a series of claims with evidence sourced form the text.
+First we want to check their responses for grammatical correctness.
+We're focusing in particular on a range of grammar errors that we frequently see in students’ writings, such as confusion between *it’s* and *its*, between *than* and *then*, between a possessive form (*year’s*) and a plural form of the same word (*years*), and subject-verb agreement errors.
 Our goal is to automatically spot these errors, so that we can inform students about them and ask them to correct the error.

-### Natural Language Processing

-To develop this software for grammar correction, we use Natural Language Processing (NLP), the subfield of Artificial Intelligence that deals with the automatic processing of text.
-In particular, we’re training machine learning models that automatically assign particular labels to words in a text.
+To to this, we’re training machine learning models that automatically assign particular labels to words in a text.
 Training such a machine learning model for grammar correction is done by showing the computer thousands of example sentences where the grammar errors have already been labeled, and then evaluating to what degree the model is able to identify in sentences that have not been labeled yet.

 Unfortunately, we don’t have thousands of example sentences at hand where the errors have already been identified.
-To deal with this challenge, we work with so-called synthetic data -- sentences from sources like Wikipedia where we’ve automatically replaced a word by an incorrect alternative.
+To deal with this challenge, we mainly work with so-called synthetic data &mdash; sentences from sources like Wikipedia where we’ve automatically replaced a word by an incorrect alternative.
 For example, by replacing _it’s_ by _its_ in the sentence _it’s a sunny day_, we’ve automatically created a grammar error and we can tell our model what word in the sentence is incorrect.

 Since around 2012, neural networks are the standard model type for solving this type of task in NLP.
-Since a few years, transformer models have emerged as the most popular types of neural networks for language tasks.
-To train such a model, we use spaCy, one of the most popular open-source NLP libraries.
+In the last few years transformer models have emerged as the most popular type of neural network for language tasks.
+To train such models, we use spaCy, one of the most popular open-source NLP libraries.

+This repository contains our code for generating synthetic data with the types of grammatical errors that we're interested in, and for creating a spaCy transformer model to find these errors automatically.

 ### Feedback

-Additionally, we are investigating generative AI models to help students develop strong argumentation skills.
-Specifically, we are experimenting whether OpenAI's GPT models can produce relevant feedback that makes useful suggestions about the argumentation students use in their writing.

-## Technical details

-This repository contains the scripts for creating synthetic data and training a grammar model.
+Second, we are investigating generative AI models to help students develop strong argumentation skills.
+These models should give custom, targeted feedback to the arguments in students' responses, so that students strengthen their reading comprehension and hone their writing skills.
+This repository contains the code for our experiments with OpenAI's GPT models in particular.
+These experiments are focused on both prompt engineering, where we feed GPT a custom prompt with elaborate instructions and examples, and model finetuning, where we finetune a custom GPT model to give relevant feedback to students.

-### Setup
+## Setup

 All scripts have been tested with Python 3.11.6 and pip 23.2.1.